mantidproject/mantid/docs/source/release/v3.8.0/framework.rst

 - :ref:`FFT <algm-FFT>` deals correctly with histogram input data.
 Internally, it converts to point data, and the output is always a point data workspace.
 (It can be converted to histogram data using :ref:`ConvertToHistogram <algm-ConvertToHistogram>` if required).

+-  :ref:`StartLiveDataClearCache <algm-StartLiveData>` has additional properties for specifying scripts to run for processing and post-processing.

 Deprecated
 ##########